knsiuss/knsiuss/README.md

 ---

 ## About Me

-AI Engineer focused on building production-ready machine learning systems.
+focused on building production-ready machine learning systems.
 Currently deepening expertise in PyTorch, JAX/Flax, and distributed training while working on real-world applications in sports analytics and data engineering.

-**Current Focus:**
-- Advanced Python & computational efficiency
-- Neural networks and transformer architectures
-- High-performance computing with JAX/Flax
-- Production ML systems and deployment

-**Technical Goal:** Build expertise in large-scale AI systems, from distributed training to production deployment, with applications in robotics and IoT.

 ---